Home Cocktails Ordinary Drink Boston Sour

 Common Mistake

-A common mistake is not shaking the cocktail long enough, which can result in a less frothy texture and a poorly mixed drink.
+A common mistake is not shaking the cocktail long enough to properly aerate the egg white, which can result in a less frothy texture.

 Frequently Asked Questions